Im-Rises/cTwinPrimeNumberParallel/README.md

 ## Description

-This is a simple program that calculates the prime and twin prime numbers in a given range.
+This is a simple program that calculates the number of prime and twin prime numbers in a given range.
 It uses the parallel programming library MPI to parallelize the calculation.

 The Prime algorithm is based on the Sieve of Eratosthenes.
 The original algorithm from Peter Pacheco for its book `from Parallel Programming in C with MPI and OpenMP` is modified to work with small ranges and another version to